yermaalexx/Departments-and-employees/README.md

 ##### Response:

-Status is 200 OK,    Response body: `{"id": 2, "name": "Development department", "description": "Department is responsible for the acquisition of funds", "additionalInformation": "Location: NYC"}`
+Status: 202 ACCEPTED,    Response body: `{"id": 2, "name": "Development department", "description": "Department is responsible for the acquisition of funds", "additionalInformation": "Location: NYC"}`

-Status is 400 Bad Request,  Response body: `{"message": "No department with this ID."}`
+Status: 404 NOT FOUND,  Response body: `{"message": "No department with this ID."}`
 ******
 - #### Delete department
 ##### Request: `DELETE /departments/{departmentId}`